 The case for alongside: dedicated OKR tools are faster, cheaper per seat, and stronger on the specific mechanics of OKR management (cascade visualization, confidence scoring, retrospective analytics).
 When OKRs are a strategy and operations function rather than an HR function, the dedicated tools win.
 Perdoo, Profit.co, and Cascade are built on this premise.

-The blur between the two is real and it shows up in every evaluation I’ve sat in on at the CFO desk.
+The blur between the two is real and it shows up in most evaluations at the CFO desk.
 Finance ops and strategy teams consistently prefer Perdoo and Profit.co.
 HR and people-ops teams consistently prefer Lattice and 15Five.
 Both camps are right for their use case.
 The mistake is buying the wrong one because it won a comparison table.

 Why most OKR rollouts fail

-The finance ops leads I work with who have been through two or three OKR software purchases always say a version of the same thing: ‘we thought the problem was the tool, but the problem was the program.’
+Teams that have been through two or three OKR software purchases tend to land on the same conclusion: the problem was never the tool, it was the program.
 That’s the thing nobody tells you in the demo.

-The research is consistent.
-The Harvard Business Review’s analysis of OKR failure patterns and McKinsey’s work on strategy execution both land on the same root causes.
+The pattern across failed rollouts is consistent, and the strategy-execution literature lands on the same root causes.
 No executive sponsorship means OKRs become a middle-management reporting exercise that ICs resent.

 KRs written as tasks rather than outcomes produce boxes to check, not real measurement.
 No mid-cycle check-in habit means OKRs are written in January and reviewed in March, with three months of progress invisible to anyone.